-The term frugal is often mischaracterized as cheap or selfish.
-It brings to mind images of stingy, old, rich men like Ebenezer Scrooge who refuse to part with their money, but being frugal doesn’t mean being tight-fisted or greedy.
-By definition, a person who engages in frugal living carefully manages their material resources, particularly their money.
+We often mischaracterize the term frugal as cheap or selfish.
+We envision images of miserly, old, rich men like Ebenezer Scrooge who refuse to part with their money, but being frugal doesn’t mean being stingy with money, tight-fisted or greedy.
+People who engage in frugal living can carefully manage their money in pursuit of happiness.

-Frugal people aren’t tight-wads.
-They don’t have to struggle to part with their hard-earned dollars.
-They simply choose to spend less money in some areas of their life in order to spend more on others.
+Frugal people aren’t tight-wads who struggle to part with their hard-earned dollars.
+Instead, they spend less money in some areas of their life to spend more joyfully in others.

-Frugal living is a means to use your money for things that matter to you.
-It’s about giving yourself more of what you love by trimming the expenses you don’t care about.
+Frugal living means using your money for things that matter to you.
+It’s about giving yourself more of what you love by trimming the expenses that matter less to you.

 Frugality is Not Deprivation

 Notice I said, “use your money,” not squirrel it away in the bank for the rest of your life.
 Frugality is not about hoarding massive amounts of money and never spending it.

 Contrary to popular belief, frugality is not about deprivation.
 A frugal life will not force you to sock away every penny you earn.
 It’s not about doing without all of the things you love, either.

 A frugal life doesn’t have to include patching every pair of torn jeans, making dishrags out of old towels, and buying everything used from thrift stores.
 Those tricks are valuable, but you can buy new, expensive, quality items or experiences and still be frugal.

 As crazy as it sounds, you can drive around in a fancy car and still be frugal.
 When you cut back on unnecessary expenses, you make room in your life for the things that matter to you.

 For some people, that means giving up on daily trips to Target, spending money on expensive clothes, and eliminating dining out.
 For others, it means forgoing a large house and pricey vehicles.